Differentiated services: Class Selector

 Prior to DiffServ, IPv4 networks could use the IP precedence field in the TOS byte of the IPv4 header to mark priority traffic.
 The TOS octet and IP precedence were not widely used.
-The IETF agreed to reuse the TOS octet as the DS field for DiffServ networks.
+The IETF agreed to reuse the TOS octet as the DS field for DiffServ networks, later splitting it into the DS field and ECN field.
 In order to maintain backward compatibility with network devices that still use the Precedence field, DiffServ defines the Class Selector PHB.

 The Class Selector code points are of the binary form 'xxx000'.
-The first three bits are the IP precedence bits.
+The first three bits are the former IP precedence bits.
 Each IP precedence value can be mapped into a DiffServ class.
 IP precedence 0 maps to CS0, IP precedence 1 to CS1, and so on.
 If a packet is received from a non-DiffServ-aware router that used IP precedence markings, the DiffServ router can still understand the encoding as a Class Selector code point.